 Prepare Bread

-- Cut the top off the cob loaf and set bread top aside as it will be needed later.
+- Cut the top of the cob loaf and set bread top aside as it will be needed later.

-- Hollow out the cob loaf, by picking out the inside of the bread in chunks and place on a baking tray
+- Hollow out the bread loaf, by picking out the inside of the bread in chunks and place on a baking tray

 Make Filling

-- Cook onion, garlic & spinach: Heat a pan on medium heat and add the onion and garlic.
+- Cook onion, garlic & spinach: Heat a pan on medium heat and add onion and garlic.
 Cook for a few minutes until onion starts to soften.
-Add the spinach and gently stir through to heat for a minute, then remove from heat and set aside.
+Add spinach and gently stir through heating for a minute, then remove from heat and set aside.

 - Make paste with flour and butter: In a separate pot, set on high heat and melt the butter.
 As the last of the butter melts, remove from heat and add the flour, stirring through with a spoon to make a paste.